-Every caste is responsible for their own special duties.
-Soldiers have similar duties as in human society; they protect their colony and the main termite, the queen.
+Every caste is responsible for their particular duties, and soldiers have similar responsibilities as in human society.
+They protect their termite colonies and the main termite, the queen.
 Termite soldiers possess few techniques and use weapons against their enemies.
-In this article you can see full characteristics of soldier termites.
+In this article, you can see the full characteristics of soldier termites.

 How can you distinguish the soldier termite?
-They share similar attributes with the worker termites in some areas.
+Soldier termite shares similar attributes with the worker termites in some areas.
 So, both of them posses have pale reddish-brown or white rounded bodies.
-Although, termite workers and soldiers are really different.
-They are bigger than other insects, their heads are darker and sometimes have different color than the bodies and possess bulgy jaws or snouts.
+Although termite workers and soldiers are different, they are bigger than other insects.
+Their heads are darker and sometimes have a different color than the others and possess bulgy jaws or snouts.

-The main aim of the soldier termites is protecting their colony from enemies (which mostly are ants).
-That’s why they possess bulgy jaws and big armored heads that are usually brown, red, orange or yellow.
-In some species soldiers possess snouts instead of their jaws, in which they release a repellent liquid at enemies.
+The main goal of soldier termite is to protect their termite colonies from enemies (which mostly are ants).
+That’s why they possess bulgy jaws and big armored heads that are usually brown, red, orange, or yellow.
+In some species, soldiers possess snouts instead of their jaws, releasing a repellent liquid at enemies.
 Interestingly the soldiers may be both male and female termites.

 Soldiers assist in differentiating termite species.
 While the other colony members, kings, queens and workers, look the same.
 But soldiers differ a lot.
 They are embodied with jaws of different shapes.
-Their heads also ranges different in shapes and sizes.
-And there are more characteristics, that assist in differentiating soldier termites of different species.
+Their heads also range different in shapes and sizes.
+And more characteristics assist in differentiating soldier termites of different species.
 It comes handy for scientists.

 READ ALSO: Termite Queen: Lifespan, How to Identify & Kill the Termite Queen

 The termite soldiers make up about 1-10% of any given colony’s termite population.
-All ants have the ability to fight, but termites possess special caste for this purpose.
-Worker termites don’t have the ability fight, their duty involves lots of jobs around the house like looking after the queen and her eggs, feeding the queen and much more.
-The queen and the king do not partake in a fight either, because of how precious they are to the termite colony.
+All ants can fight, but termites possess a particular caste for this purpose.
+Worker termites can’t fight.
+Their duty involves lots of jobs around the house.
+They look after the queen and her eggs, feeding the queen, and much more.
+The queen and the king do not partake in a fight because they are essential in the termite colony.

-There are about three times more workers than soldiers in every colony, there are much more jobs around the nest than to protect.
-If there is a violation in the tunnels or walls of the nest, soldiers head to it immediately and block the gap, few times by forming a large group.
+There are about three times more workers than soldiers in every colony.
+There are many more jobs around the nest than to protect.
+If there is a violation of the tunnels or walls of the nest, soldiers head to it immediately and block the gap several times by forming a large group.

-Sometimes soldiers also shake their heads against the ground to notify the other insects that the danger is near.
-Such sound is quite loud, and it remains in an organised crescendo.
-If the termite colony is large enough there are two types of soldiers in it, big and small.
-The major soldiers who seem large are quite slow, they defend the colony where the real strength is required.
+Sometimes soldiers shake their heads against the ground to notify the other insects that the danger is near.
+Such sound is quite loud, and it remains in an organized crescendo.
+If the termite colony is large enough, there are two types of soldiers in it, big and small.
+The major soldiers who seem large are quite slow.
+But the two are defending the colony where the real strength is required.

-Small or minor soldiers usually direct the worker’s traffic and defend their nest from small ants, which the big soldiers find difficult to deal with.
-As far as the soldiers are endowed with large jaws they can’t feed themselves.
+Small or minor soldiers usually direct the workers’ traffic and defend their nest from tiny ants, which the big ones find challenging to deal with.
+As far as the soldiers are endowed with large jaws, they can’t feed themselves.
 Workers feed not only the queen and the king, but also soldiers.

-In some termite species soldiers possess the ability to not bite their enemies but to release a fluid from the stomachs during biting as well.
-This fluid is usually a white sticky liquid which termites release from their throat.
-This process reduces energy a lot.
-Soldiers don’t usually release their grip after biting.
-If they do, they become really weak and it can lead to their death, especially if workers do not care properly for them.
+In some termite species, soldiers possess the ability not to bite their enemies but to release fluid from the stomachs while biting.
+This fluid is usually a white sticky liquid which termites release from their throat, and it reduces their energy a lot.
+Soldiers don’t often release their grip after biting.
+If they do, they become fragile, and it can lead to their death, especially if workers do not care properly for them.

-Some soldier termites even “pop” themselves in order to release sticky liquid after biting the enemies.
+Some soldier termites even “pop” themselves to release sticky liquid after biting the enemies.

-These termites are very smart and use various defensive methods.
-While some soldiers use passive defense, which involves blocking the tunnels using their heads.
-Phragmosis is the name for such defense.
+These termites are very smart and use various defensive methods even when there’s an exclusion of pest control or termite control.
+Some soldiers use passive defense, which involves blocking the tunnels using their heads.
+Phragmosis is the name of such protection.
 Termites use their heads for plugging up tunnels.
-If one termite soldier falls down, his place is taken by another one.
+If one termite soldier falls, his place is taken by another one.

-Some species release either a form of resistance or sticky liquid from a rostrum on their heads, which is so unpleasant for ants.
+Some species release a sticky liquid from a rostrum on their heads, which is so unpleasant for ants.
 The others are so wise that they can easily detect the threat level of various species with the help of smell.
 Some ants which possess “friendly” chemicals won’t fight.
-The interesting thing about this is that ants and termites are able avoid fighting and co-exist together.
-The chemical defense methods are really effective, because ants try to avoid these termites.
+The interesting thing about this is that ants and termites can avoid fighting and co-exist together.
+The chemical defense methods are effective because ants try to prevent these subterranean termites.

-Immediately a human walks close to a termite colony the first termites he sees are soldiers.
-Guarding the colony and ready to fight any intruder, Every stranger is an enemy.
+When a human walks close to a termite colony to repulse pest control or termite control, the first termite you are going to face is the soldier.
+They are guarding the colony for some pest control and ready to fight to any intruder.
+Every stranger for them is an enemy.

-Long time pouches that are capable of exploding and causing damage to the enemies colony are developed by older soldiers in some termite species.
+Older soldiers develop long time pouches that are capable of exploding and causing damage to the enemies colony in some termite species.
 The termites who explode also die as well.
 It’s a heroic sign – to die for their colony at the end of their life.
 These pouches grow during the termite’s full life; they get filled with blue crystals, secreted by termites’ glands.
 The toxic quality of the backpack depends on how old the soldier is.

-The soldiers in some termite species just fight the enemies by simply defecating on them from a distance.
+The soldiers in some termite species fight the enemies by merely defecating on them from a distance.

-A reaction is able to make this defensive chemical more toxic. s
+A reaction can make this defensive chemical more toxic.

 READ ALSO: 5 Types of Termites: Subterranean, Dampwood, Drywood, Formosan & Conehead Termite